What Is Cardiac Cirrhosis?

 Frequently Asked Questions

-What is the difference between cardiac cirrhosis and liver cirrhosis?
+What is the distinction between cardiac cirrhosis and liver cirrhosis?

-Cardiac cirrhosis results from chronic heart dysfunction causing liver congestion and scarring.
-Liver cirrhosis usually stems from viral hepatitis, alcohol use, or metabolic diseases.
+Cardiac cirrhosis is disease which is caused by a continuous heart dysfunction leading to liver congestion and scarring.
+The common causes of liver cirrhosis are viral hepatitis, alcohol consumption, or metabolic diseases.

 Yes.
-Increased pressure in the liver and veins can lead to fluid buildup in the legs and abdomen.
+High pressure on the liver and veins may cause the fluid accumulation of the legs and abdomen.

 Do I need a liver biopsy?

 Most patients avoid biopsy.
-Blood tests and imaging (ultrasound, elastography) usually provide enough information.
+Adequate information is typically given by blood tests and imaging (ultrasound, elastography).

 How often do I need checkups?